Euclideon/vaultclient/docs/TranslationGuide.md

   - {2} number of second until the next update (or negative for seconds since starting the last update)
 - `liveFeedGroupID`: When in `liveFeedModeGroups` mode, this is the input for the Group ID.
 [Will eventually be a drop down to select by group name]
 - `liveFeedPosition`: When in `liveFeedModePosition` mode, this is the XYZ of the Position

-### Error Strings

-- `errorTitle`: Title used for the Error window
-- `errorUnknown`: Message displayed when an error occurs but vault client is unable to determine what type of error
-- `errorOpening`: Message displayed when vault client fails to open a file
-- `errorReading`: Message displayed when vault client fails to read a file
-- `errorWriting`: Message displayed when vault client fails to write to an output file
-- `errorCloseButton`: Label used on the close button of the Error window